 You will receive a reminder to re-enrol in early September.
 You must re-enrol during the October/November re-enrolment period to avoid a late fee.

-International students on a student visa need to apply for a new electronic Confirmation of Enrolment (eCOE) with a revised completion date, before returning from study leave.
-See managing your visa.
+International students on a student visa need to apply for a new Confirmation of Enrolment (COE) with a revised completion date, before returning from study leave.
+See visa requirements.

 Extending or returning early

 Contact your faculty if you want to return early.